I’m on long term disability. Should I Speak with an Employment Lawyer?achkarlaw-admin

 Generally speaking, if your employer has an LTD plan, you can apply for LTD benefits insurance on your own.
-If you have concerns about your claim being dismissed or disputed by the insurance company due to a disputed diagnosis, or pre-existing medical condition, it is beneficial to consult with a lawyer as soon as possible, as they will be able to advise you on the best way to present your claim.
+If you have concerns about your claim being dismissed or disputed by the insurance company due to a disputed diagnosis, or pre-existing medical condition, it is beneficial to consult with a disability lawyer as soon as possible, as they will be able to advise you on the best way to present your claim.

-Having a lawyer revise your documents before submitting a claim may be beneficial as the sooner you are able to obtain these benefits it will be beneficial not only for you but for your family as the income received will help maintain your family’s financial stability.
-A lawyer can advise you if you have a total disability depending on what your LTD policy states.
+Having a disability lawyer revise your documents before submitting a claim may be beneficial as the sooner you are able to obtain these benefits it will be beneficial not only for you but for your family as the income received will help maintain your family’s financial stability.
+A disability lawyer can advise you if you have a total disability depending on what your LTD policy states.
 Some of the key benefits of talking to a lawyer are:

 - A lawyer will be able to review your LTD policy in detail.

 - A lawyer can help you decide if applying for LTD is your best option or if you should seek accommodation at work.

 - A lawyer will help prepare your LTD application.

 - A lawyer will organize and revise your medical documentation and forms that will support your claim.